London, UK, Freud Museum, September 20th - November 19th 2012

 (click the button at the bottom left to see and read more)

 Exactly one year after the opening of Landscapes of Madness in Turku, on September 20th, 2011, we opened what is provisionally the last and in a sense, culminating exhibition based on the Mère Folle project.
 On September 20th 2012, we opened the exhibition Saying It.
 Landscapes was a museum exhibition that covered the entire narrative of A Long History of Madness, supplemented with additional materials.
 Saying It is narrowed down to the single case of Sissi, starring Marja Skaffari, Marjo Vuorela, and Anniki Järvinen, as respectively, Sissi, her analyst, and her mother.
+The 13-screen installation carries the title Sissi in Analysis.
 Supporting cast are Sirpa Joenniemi as Head Nurse, Soile Iivonen as Annmari, Sissi’s roommate and Muse, and Mona Ratalahti as a Clown representing a grotesque counterpoint to Sissi’s desire to find a husband and get married.
 The exhibition is curated by Joanne Morra, below with her daughter Cara.

 What a thrill, to position the session where Sissi breaks through her incapacitation and manages to say it next to the most famous spot in the entire world of psychoanalysis, Freud’s couch!
 This iconic spot that has been published so widely, now receives a response by the angry, loving, and humorous Sissi.
 Supported by the analyst who is willing to stand by her in solidarity and descent into the hell of memory with her, she finally acknowledges the abuse she has suffered at the hands of her father.
 This abuse had led to an abortion and sterilisation, decided upon by the medical establishment of the time and without her consent.
 Her mother, unable or unwilling to support her daughter, had looked the other way.
 As a result of this abuse and neglect, Sissi had indeed become ‘mad’.
 But did she need to have become psychotic?
 She seems to ask the question to Freud himself.